tldr-pages/tldr/pages/common/fls.md

 `fls -r -m {{original_path}} {{/dev/examplepartition}}`

-- Analyse a partition, starting at a specific sector.
-Interprete timestamps using a defined timezone:
+- Analyse a single partition, providing the timezone of the original system and the sector offset at which the file system starts in the image:

 `fls -r -m {{original_path}} -z {{timezone}} -o {{sector}} {{imagefile}}`